Ultimate Guide to Logo File Formats 2025

 Quick Comparison

-Scalability Infinite, no quality loss Limited by original resolution
+Scalability Infinite, no quality loss Resolution-dependent

-Transparency Supported (SVG, PNG) PNG only
+Supported formats SVG, PNG PNG only

 For consistent branding, keep vector files as your master format and convert to others as needed.
 Organize your files with clear naming conventions and regular backups to streamline workflows.